dnzc/theorem-guide/STATIC/content/writeups/terminal.md

 A writeup for the <DiscreetLink href='https://terminal.danielc.rocks'>hangman</DiscreetLink> challenge on my homepage.
 As far as I know it's a completely original challenge; if anything I'm proud of the implementation and how real the terminal feels.
 The core idea came from talking with a friend about writing a python file that sanitizes to a fixed string, reminiscent of <DiscreetLink href='https://en.wikipedia.org/wiki/Quine_(computing)'>quines</DiscreetLink>.

-I used <ProminentLink href='https://pyodide.org/en/stable/'>Pyodide</ProminentLink> to run python in the browser (pretty cool!), which I heard about from my teacher at school, who used it to make the (well-known?) <DiscreetLink href='https://www.pythonsponge.com/'>Python Sponge</DiscreetLink>.

 ## Hint 1
 <Spoiler>
 The hangman game really is <ProminentLink href='https://youtu.be/le5uGqHKll8?t=550'>unbeatable</ProminentLink>.
 The goal of the challenge is to take advantage of the name loading and use that to read the flag.